Pedestrian Collisions: Increasing Safety

 Not all pedestrian collisions result in death.
 Many of these crashes result in life-changing injuries.
 This was the case for Seth Hanchey, who survived being hit by a van but received a traumatic brain injury when he was just 17 years old.

 Although Hanchey went on to win the gold medal as a powerlifter in the Special Olympics, the path was not an easy one.
 He has struggled with speech issues and work hard to overcome physical and emotional setbacks that were preventable.
 With his parents, he established the Team Seth Foundation to help others with TBI caused by pedestrian collisions and other types of accidents.

 Children, older adults, and those who are alcohol-impaired are at the highest risk of being involved in pedestrian collisions.
 Here are risk factors, according to the CDC:

-- Walking at night, in a city, and through intersections greatly increases the chance of being hit by a car
+- Walking at night and through intersections greatly increases the chance of being hit by a car.